 In addition, the discovery that ‘Balchen’ is a type of salmon fish found prevalently in Swiss lakes, and that the odd sounding ‘kräglü mäglü’ is a type of regional sausage made in Switzerland add to the sense that this is probably a southern German or Swiss cookbook.
 And, despite total lack of chocolate, and almost total lack of cheese, these recipes present what is hopefully a delicious opportunity to try and eat a little piece of history – stay tuned over the next few weeks for experiments in historical cooking.

-Special Collection Volunteer
+Special Collections Volunteer